chemharuka/PQ_HDR_to_Gain_Map_HDR/README.md

 `python3 ./heic_hdr.py $folder_for_convert $options`

-You may need to change DIR of toGainMapHDR in heic_hdr.py before running. (in line 44)
+You may need to change the DIR of toGainMapHDR in heic_hdr.py before running. (in line 44)

 #### Sample：